Audit

 Provider Size Guide

-- 1 to 10 staff: Spreadsheet registers from the SIL Rescue Kit plus your NDIS platform's basic compliance features.
+- 1 to 10 staff: Spreadsheet registers from the Complete SIL Kit plus your NDIS platform's basic compliance features.
 Total additional cost: $0 beyond your existing software subscription.

 - 10 to 30 staff: NDIS platform compliance features (upgrade to SupportAbility or Brevity if your current platform lacks them) plus spreadsheets for gaps.
 Focus on the platform's incident tracking and worker screening alerts.